Thailand and Cambodia

 The surface of the field is itself ragged, an uneven plain of interwoven patches of standing and cut grain.
 I can’t discern a pattern, but even now a few workers are slowly making their way out into the fields.
 Soon the workday will begin in earnest and I’m sure the closely cut areas will continue to expand as the sun makes its way through the sky.
 For now though, the fields are still and wet with dew.

-rice fields
+Dry rice fields in the mist.

 Near the road, a lone man carries a bundle of the grain from the field to a cart that is already piled with brushy stalks.